 It’s a camping fact that being in the great outdoors increases appetite.
 All that fresh air and activity builds big hunger in little bodies.
-When you are camping with kids, you will want to make tasty snacks and meals for them to enjoy – they can even help make these easy camping meals for kids.
-There are so many ways to enjoy easy camping recipes with kids.
+When you are camping with kids, you will want to make tasty snacks and meals for them to enjoy – they can even help make these easy camping recipes for kids.
+There are so many ways to enjoy easy camping meals with kids.
 From breakfast to dinner and dessert, we’ve put together delicious camping foods for kids that are both kid-friendly and easy to prepare.
 So, let’s dig in!

 Brown Bears are pieces of cooked dough that go on a stick and are sprinkled with cinnamon.
 This is a simple, fun treat to make with the kids.
 First, you wrap the dough around a stick and cook it over your camp fire.
 Next, you will brush it with a little butter.
 This is so the cinnamon will stick to it.
 Then, you roll it in cinnamon, and maybe even a little sugar.
 It’s just like cinnamon rolls, only ten times better.